Utah Army National Guard: History

 As non-Mormon settlers and U.S. Government officials began to grow in numbers, it was perceived that the Nauvoo Legion was loyal mainly to the LDS church and Brigham Young, and not to the Utah territorial government.
 This perception was more acute after Brigham Young was removed as the territorial governor and a non-Mormon replaced him.
 The Utah militia was disbanded around 1887, and for a time a more direct control over any military matters was maintained directly by the Federal government.
 In 1894 the Utah National Guard was created, and since that time has operated in a purely secular manner.
 The Militia Act of 1903 organized the various state militias into the present National Guard system.

 See History of the United States National Guard for a more complete history of the guard at a national level.

-On January 19, 2021, the Utah National Guard, in cooperation with the Utah Department of Health, administrated COVID-19 vaccinations to Guard members and the civilian population.
-A team of Utah National Guard soldiers and Airmen administrated vaccines to civilians that are 70 years or older in Utah County.
-Captain Jeremy Metzger said they administrated 1,400 vaccines at one of their locations.
+On January 19, 2021, the Utah National Guard, in cooperation with the Utah Department of Health, administered COVID-19 vaccinations to Guard members and the civilian population.
+A team of Utah National Guard soldiers and Airmen administered vaccines to civilians that are 70 years or older in Utah County.
+Captain Jeremy Metzger said they administered 1,400 vaccines at one of their locations.

+The Utah Army National Guard was previously led by adjutant general Michael Turley.
+Turley was recently placed on leave while under investigation for having an inappropriate relationship with a subordinate soldier.
+On August 21, 2023, Governor Cox appointed Brig.
+Gen. Daniel Boyack as the new adjutant general of the Utah National Guard.